Updated: December 16, 2022

 - the taxpayer’s intention regarding the property at the time of purchase

 - the nature of the business, profession, calling, or trade of the individual and their associates

 - the extent to which borrowed money was used to finance the acquisition and the financing terms arranged

 - the length of time the real estate was held

-The above list isn’t exhaustive, nor is any factor by itself conclusive; however, the closer the individual’s business or occupation is related to real estate transactions, the more likely the gain on a sale would be considered business income by the CRA.
+Note that this list isn’t exhaustive, and any of the factors by itself isn’t conclusive.
+However, the closer the individual’s business or occupation is related to real estate transactions, the more likely the gain on a sale would be considered business income by the CRA.

-Under the draft legislation, a gain on a “flipped property” sale would be deemed as business income and fully taxable.
-No principal residence exemption would be available to reduce the tax.
+Under the new rule, a gain on a “flipped property” sale is deemed to be business income and fully taxable.
+No principal residence exemption is available to reduce the tax.
 This rule only applies to gains; individuals cannot report a business loss on a property just because it meets the definition of a flipped property.